Mekonk1/Unit-4-GUI-Application-Project/README.md

 # Unit-4-GUI-Application-Project

 Project Introduction/Overview
--Game where you must avoid mobs in order to collect coins in timely manner.
+- Game where you must avoid mobs in order to collect coins in timely manner.
 Goal is to colelct most amount of coins possible

 How to run the program